-As we begin to nurture children, we teach them how to behave, how to care and be caring; how to support; how to reach out to others when they need support.
-Of course, if someone hasn’t been shown all of these things, it’s less likely to happen.
+As we begin to nurture children, we teach them how to behave, how to care and how to be caring, how to support, how to reach out to others when they need support.
+If children aren’t shown these things, it’s less likely they will do it as adults.

-It’s true that we can show children all these things; but that doesn’t necessarily mean they will go on to do all they have been taught.
-The problems in the UK have recently been testament to that.
-Stress and strains of life can change how we feel and even with things that we deal with, it’s so important never to lose sight of why we’re here.
+It’s true that we can show children these things, but that doesn’t mean they will go on to do these things.
+Stress and strains of life can change how we feel.
+Even with things that we deal with, it is important we don’t lose sight of why we’re here.